How to Avoid Spam Filters When Sending Emails

 2. Keep Your Subscribers Engaged for Better Deliverability

-In addition to the sender reputation and authentication, mailbox providers take the recipient engagement into consideration.
-By the recipient engagement we mean the actions the recipients take on received messages.
+In addition to the sender’s reputation and authentication, mailbox providers take into account the recipient’s engagement.
+By the recipient engagement, we mean the actions the recipients take on received messages.

-Below are some best practices how to achieve it:
+Below are some best practices on how to achieve it:

 1. Send to a confirmed opt-in list.

 By confirming their subscription, recipients show interest in your emails.
 It increases the chances of positive user engagements with your messages.